 Preheat the oven to 350 °F. Grease a 12-cup muffin pan.

-Cream the butter, cream cheese, lemon juice and vanilla together until light and fluffy.
-Add in the eggs, two at a time.
+Cream the butter, cream cheese, lemon juice, and vanilla together until light and fluffy.
+Add the eggs two at a time, mixing between each addition.

 Divide the batter equally into all the muffin wells.
-Bake for 350 °F for 30 minutes until golden brown around the edges.
-They should be firm to touch in the top, once done.
-Remove from the oven, let cool.
-After at least 10 minutes, separate the edges with a knife and remove them from the pan.
-Place on a cooling rack.
+Bake for 350 °F for 30 minutes until the edges are golden and the tops feel firm to the touch.
+Let cool in the pan for at least 10 minutes, then run a knife around the edges and transfer to a cooling rack.

-Whip the cream and gather the strawberries.
-Once the muffins are cool, slice in half and stuff with fresh strawberries and a generous amount of whipped cream.
-Top with extra whipped cream if you have it.
+While the cupcakes cool, whip the cream and slice the strawberries.
+Once fully cool, slice each cupcake in half and fill with strawberries and a generous spoonful of whipped cream.

 Notes